 All clients have the right to cancel their tour with a minimum of 48 hours notice before the tour begins, and the right to a 100% refund of the amount that was paid, although we appreciate further notice whenever possible.
 We monitor the weather conditions 24/7, however, Mother Nature can be unpredictable at times, occasionally causing unexpected situations that may result in cancellations within 48 hours of the start of the tour.

 That may include extreme weather or other extraordinary circumstances that could not have been avoided or foreseen, or incidents that occur suddenly.
 If such situations result in the cancellation of a scheduled tour, our valued clients have several options: Clients may accept a new departure date, replacement package/excursion of equivalent or similar itinerary, or receive a full refund of all money paid.
 Before all else, your experience and safety are our primary concerns.

-Blue Cave Tour From Split – 5 Islands Tour From Split was rated 4.5 out of 5.
-Based on 371 reviews
+Blue Cave Tour From Split [Book Online] No Hidden Fees was rated 4.8 out of 5.
+Based on 1071 reviews

 "Extra destination instead of waiting in the line"

 Our host Ivana hopped off the boat to wait for our tickets and skipper decided to take us to the Monk seal cave so we can swim there and have fun instead of waiting in the line.
 After an hour or so we boarded on the boat and came back just right in time for our turn.
 What can I say, you must see the Blue cave, it's that good.
 Nice job guys, you took good care of us!

 "Mamma Mia movie locations"